xmusphlkg/CNIDS/Report/information/Japanese encephalitis.md

 Efforts have been made in recent years to control Japanese encephalitis through vaccination campaigns.
 Vaccination programs targeting high-risk populations, especially children in endemic areas, have shown promising results in reducing the disease burden.

 In conclusion, Japanese encephalitis is a viral disease primarily found in Asia.
 It is transmitted through the bite of infected mosquitoes and primarily affects children and individuals living in rural agricultural areas.
 The disease has a significant impact on affected regions and populations, leading to substantial morbidity and mortality.
 Vaccination and control measures play a vital role in preventing the transmission and reducing the burden of Japanese encephalitis.
+## Introduction

+Japanese Encephalitis (JE) is a mosquito-borne viral disease primarily prevalent in Asia, causing significant public health issues.
+The JE virus (JEV) triggers acute inflammation of the brain in humans, leading to severe neurological symptoms which can become lethal.
+About a third of the symptomatic cases remain permanently disabled.
+Pigs and birds serve as natural reservoirs of the virus, and no cure exists currently.
+However, safe and effective vaccines are available for prevention.
+Despite this, JE remains a significant cause of viral encephalitis globally, with approximately 68,000 clinical cases reported annually.

+## Highlights

+1. There is a clear annual pattern in Japanese encephalitis cases.
+Peaks are observed annually, mostly during the summer months (June-August).<br/>
+2. Over the years, there is a decreasing trend in both the number of cases and deaths, showing successful control measures.<br/>
+3. In September 2023, there were 62 cases and 1 death - significantly lower than peak numbers in the past but higher than the preceding months of the same year indicating the beginning of the peak period.

+## Analysis

+### Cases Analysis
+Japanese encephalitis case data from China shows a pattern of seasonal variation, peaking in the summer months of June to September each year.
+High numbers of cases are observed throughout 2010-2018, with each summer peak reaching hundreds or thousands of cases.
+Notably, a considerable reduction is seen from 2018, with the peak decreasing to several dozens through to 2023.
+However, the summer surge remained prevalent for the disease.
+Also, even during off-peak months, cases of the disease continue to be reported, demonstrating that exposure persists year-round.

+### Deaths Analysis
+Similar to the case data, death counts also illustrate a seasonal trend, with most deaths occurring in the summer and early fall.
+The high mortality is especially noticeable in 2010-2018, reflecting the higher case counts in these years.
+Mirroring the significant decrease in reported cases, deaths also substantially drop starting from 2018.
+Despite the decrease, there is a remarkable rise in mortality in April 2019.
+The deaths data also shows that despite fewer cases in off-peak months, a number of fatalities still occur, emphasizing the severity of the disease.